 Researchers are advised to work with the university grants office to help facilitate the best method for their award.

 Information on gift card processing can be found in the UNT System Procurement Guide (p 66).

 All non-work related payments to university students must be coordinated through Financial Aid (SFAS).
 An award authorization form must be sent to SFAS for them to capture the payment as an award rather than as payment through gift cards.
 Please work with Rochelle Sykes to set up the award process.

 Payment to university faculty and staff participating as research subjects represents taxable income to the recipient, regardless of the payment amount or method used and payments are taxable on employee paychecks and subject to taxes.

 The Custodian must submit a research participant disbursement log containing the Employee ID, Employee Name, and amount paid to UNT System Tax by emailing at BSC-GA@Untsystem.edu after each event or disbursement date to serve as supporting payment documentation.

 Per IRS guidelines, annual payments of $600 or more to non-employees require UNT System to issue a Form 1099 at the end of the calendar year.
-The Custodian must submit the following information about the participants by sending an encrypted email to UNT System Tax at email@example.com after each event or disbursement date to serve as supporting payment documentation.
-You must submit this information even if your payment to the participant is under $600.
+The Custodian must submit a log with the following information about the participants by sending an encrypted email to UNT System Tax at email@example.com after each event or disbursement date to serve as supporting payment documentation.

 The above requirements for Custodians to maintain and submit payment information also apply to the research participants payments administered through third party service providers.
 Custodians must submit the payment information as instructed above.